 Megs Seeley

-Megs Seeley is a first-year PhD student interested in building the capacity of policy and decision-makers by developing methodologies that provide data-driven solutions to environmental issues and by building tools that enhance the accessibility of remotely-sensed data for decision- and policy-makers.
-Megs holds a bachelor’s degree in Forest Science and Botany from the University of Wisconsin-Madison.
-Prior to joining Arizona State University, she worked with the Yosemite National Park physical science branch and NASA DEVELOP.
-While with DEVELOP, Megs partnered with resource management agencies and city governments to address local environmental issues such as hurricane impacts on coral reefs, urban heat, and socioeconomic disparities in air pollution exposure using Earth observations.
+Megs Seeley is a remote sensing expert who specializes in conservation ecology.
+Her research focuses on developing methodologies that provide data-driven solutions to environmental issues.
+Megs earned her Ph.D. in Geography at Arizona State University.
+Her dissertation focused on the spectral ecology and conservation of Metrosideros polymorpha, an endemic and keystone Hawaiian forest tree, using imaging spectroscopy.
+Before joining Arizona State University, she worked at Yosemite National Park and NASA DEVELOP.
+While with DEVELOP, Megs partnered with resource management agencies and city governments to address local environmental issues such as hurricane impacts on coral reefs, urban heat, and socioeconomic disparities in air pollution exposure using remote sensing.